What GMAT Score Do I Need for Columbia University?

 TTP PRO TIP:

-So, now that we know that a test score is required for admission to Columbia, this begs the question of whether Columbia requires a particular score.
+So, we now know that you need to submit a test score for admission to Columbia.
+This begs the question of whether Columbia requires a particular score.

 What Is the GMAT Score Required for Columbia?

-Columbia MBA GMAT Scores in 2021
+Columbia MBA GMAT Scores for the Class of 2026

 Thus, the mid-80% range gives applicants a better sense of what score they may need to be on par with most of their competitors.